textxchange/textxchange.github.io/index.md

 ## Goals

-textXchange enables students to login to the site and indicate books they would like to buy and books they would like to sell.
+TextXchange enables students to login to the site and indicate books they would like to buy and books they would like to sell.
 They must supply the ISBN number (i.e. the unique ID) for each book, enabling the system to match up buyers and sellers.
 Buyers and sellers can rate each other, enabling users to build up confidence in each other over time.
 Admins can ban users for inappropriate behavior..
 It is implemnted using various technologies including:

 * [Meteor](https://www.meteor.com/) for Javascript-based implementation of client and server code.
 * [React](https://reactjs.org/) for component-based UI implementation and routing.